Home

 Contact Us

-John J. Martin was born in 1833 in the 45th District of Preston County, WV, the son of Henry and Keziah (Miner) Martin.
+John M. Martin was born in 1832 in the 45th District of Preston County, WV, the son of Henry and Keziah (Miner) Martin.
+His middle initial also has been stated in historical documents as "J."

 We have investigated whether one of the men named John Martin -- who were Civil War soldiers in West Virginia in regiments where other cousins are known to have served -- might be ours'.
 However, we have come up empty after examining their original Civil War pension files in person in December 2008 at the National Archives in Washington, DC.
 These included: